paulhiggs/Test-Assets-UI-public/README.md

 ## Introduction

-The VR-IF Testvector database is a tool to allow a dynamic management of the testvectors provided by the VR Industry Forum.
+The VRIF Testvector database is a tool to allow a dynamic management of the testvectors provided by the VR Industry Forum.
 This is a fork of the DASH-IF Testvector database.
 This framework includes:

 - Testcontent: the source VR contents.
 - Testvectors generated from Testcontents.